 Once your site is up and running, you might want to visit other parts of the Web that attract your target market and ask the site administrators to add a link to you on their sites.
-Many site owners © 2011 - 2013 Bookmark Education BookmarkEducation.com 27 will add your link as long as they recognize your site as something their audience might appreciate and as long as you do not compete with each other for business.
+Many site owners will add your link as long as they recognize your site as something their audience might appreciate and as long as you do not compete with each other for business.
 You should note, however, that if you ask people to add a link to your site and they agree, it is considered proper online etiquette to do the same for them.